-The analysis of the potential for negative effects on juvenile Chinook salmon through-Delta survival, as assessed by the spreadsheet implementation of the through-Delta survival function formulated by Perry et al. (2018), found that during the main period of juvenile spring-run Chinook salmon occurrence in the Delta (i.e., April-May; see Table 11A-5 in Appendix 11A), there was essentially no difference in mean through-Delta survival between Alternatives 1, 2, and 3 and the NAA (Table 11-24 in winter-run analysis).
-Overall, during the broader spring-run juvenile migration including the earlier winter/early spring period of lower abundance (i.e.,

-December-March), differences were small (0%-2% less under Alternatives 1, 2, and 3 compared to the NAA; Table 11-24).
+The analysis of the potential for negative effects on juvenile Chinook salmon through-Delta survival, as assessed by the spreadsheet implementation of the through-Delta survival function formulated by Perry et al. (2018; see further discussion for winter-run Chinook salmon), found that during the main period of juvenile spring-run Chinook salmon occurrence in the Delta (i.e., April-May; see Table 11A-5 in Appendix 11A), there was essentially no difference in mean through-Delta survival between Alternatives 1, 2, and 3 and the NAA (Table 11-24 in winter-run analysis).
+Overall, during the broader spring-run juvenile migration including the earlier winter/early spring period of lower abundance (i.e., December-March), differences were small (0%-2% less under Alternatives 1, 2, and 3; Table 11-24).